back arrow Blog

 Beyond API management with DreamFactory | Dreamfactory

 There are a lot of great API managers available.
-Starting with the A’s, we have Akana, Apigee, AWS and Azure, among others.
-The first part of this post explores how you can use the DreamFactory REST API Platform with almost any API manager.
-The second part explores scenarios where DreamFactory is a more effective way to engage developers than an API management solution.
+Starting with the A's, we have Akana, Apigee, AWS and Azure, among others.
+DreamFactory is a secure, self-hosted enterprise data access platform that provides governed API access to any data source, connecting enterprise applications and on-prem LLMs with role-based access and identity passthrough.
+The first part of this post explores how you can use DreamFactory with almost any API manager.
+The second part explores scenarios where DreamFactory is a more effective way to manage governed data access than an API management solution alone.

 How API management platforms work